NicoJanE/React-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 > *Warning!*{: style="color: red;font-size:13px; "} <br>
-> By default you can onl;y start one NPN server with a project this means that only the last project created will be run with NPN.
+> By default you can only start one NPN server with a project this means that only the last project created will be run with NPN.
 This can be changed using for example, **npn-run-all** or using a **Process Manager**.
-At the moment tis is **not** part of this stack!
+At the moment this is **not** part of this stack!
 <br>
 <br>
 >